 This post is a partnership with Naked Nutrition.
 Thank you for supporting the brands that make this blog possible; I am proud to only work with companies that I truly believe in.

 These healthy protein waffles are packed with plant-based protein, they are an easy recipe to make, and full of natural ingredients like pumpkin puree, eggs, and almond flour!
 My kids and I love these waffles with chocolate sauce, so I also ame uo with a chocolate protein sauce.
-What more do you need for a healthy breakfast??
+What more do you need for a healthy breakfast?

-I tried different protein powders over the years until I finally found one I like.
+I tried different plant-based protein powders over the years until I finally found one I like.
 These recipes were developed and tested with Naked Nutrition protein powders, and to be honest, we liked them so much that we have been making them the SAME WAY every time.
 In the waffle recipe, I used vegan Naked Pea Protein Powder, and in the chocolate sauce I used Naked Whey Chocolate Whey Protein Powder.
-I love these products because unlike many other protein powders, there are no "surprise ingredients" whose name I can't pronounce.
+I love these protein packed products because, unlike many other protein powders, there are no "surprise ingredients" whose name I can't pronounce.
 No additives or artificial sweeteners - which means you control your own nutrition, and the flavor of each recipe I've developed.

 If you already have a specific kind of protein powder you're using, then feel free to use it to make these protein waffles for breakfast.

-What is the Nutritional Value of these healthy protein waffles?
+What Is the Nutritional Value of These Healthy Protein Waffles?

 Each protein waffle you make by this recipe has: